emergentpropertiesblog/emergentpropertiesblog.github.io/_posts/2025-03-07-beyond-evolution.md

     id="fn5" %}

 [^fn6]: {% include footnote.html
-    content="Though there are clear constraints on how rapidly mutation can occur and maintain organismal viability, it is also likely that the "optimal mutation rate" is a moving target that may or may not be achievable.
+    content="Though there are clear constraints on how rapidly mutation can occur and maintain organismal viability, it is also likely that the 'optimal mutation rate' is a moving target that may or may not be achievable.
 For instance, it is possible that in humans the cost of deleterious mutations is high enough such that a lower mutation rate is desired but the biochemical cost of further reductions in the mutation rate is too high.
 These features may differ as a function of genomic region as well, with mutations in certain regions (e.g., developmental genes) producing a higher risk of deleteriousness, while variation is favored in others (e.g., HLA).
 V(D)J recombination is a clear example of this heterogeneity as part of a very specialized system." author="Rahul Gupta"
     id="fn6" %}